CAST-Extend/com.castsoftware.aip.datamart/README.md

 -------------------------------------+----------+-----------
 snapshot_id                          | INT      | Local Snapshot ID
 application_name                     | TEXT     | Application name
-date                                 | DATE     | The snapshot capture date without timezone is_latest                            | BOOLEAN  | Check whether this is the latest snapshot of this application year                                 | INT      | Tag the most recent application snapshot for each year (ex: 2017) year_quarter                         | TEXT     | Tag the most recent application snapshot for each quarter (ex: 2017-Q3)
+date                                 | DATE     | The snapshot capture date (ie the user input date) without timezone is_latest                            | BOOLEAN  | Check whether this is the latest snapshot of this application year                                 | INT      | Tag the most recent application snapshot for each year (ex: 2017) year_quarter                         | TEXT     | Tag the most recent application snapshot for each quarter (ex: 2017-Q3)